jameygronewald/weatherForecastApp/README.md

 ---

 ## Credits
 Thanks to Georgia Tech Coding Boot Camp for providing the conceptual design.
-Thanks for Openweather API, as well.
+Thanks to Openweather API, as well.

 ---